tc39/proposal-smart-pipelines/readme.md

 ## WHATWG Fetch Standard
-The [WHATWG Fetch Standard][] contains several examples of using the DOM `fetch` function, examples which may become more readable with smart pipelines.
+The [WHATWG Fetch Standard][] contains several examples of using the DOM `fetch` function, resolving its promises into values, then processing the values in various ways.
+These examples may become more easily readable with smart pipelines.
+The final examples also use [Additional Feature UP][] for extra terseness within inner `do` expressions and inner `if` statements.

 <table>
 <thead>